 Strangely the most interesting chapter is the first where Gittings poses four immensely challenging questions:

 Thompson credits crime novelist Stav Sherez with coining the term "counterknowledge" which Thompson himself defines as follows: "The essence of counterknowledge is that it purports to be knowledge but is not knowledge.
 Its claims can be shown to be untrue, either because there are facts that contradict them or because there is no evidence to support them.
 It misrepresents reality (deliberately or otherwise) by presenting non-facts as facts."

 The book devotes a chapter each to four main targets:

 Perhaps surprisingly, Thompson is editor-in-chief of the "Catholic Herald".
-His writing is clear and sharp, his targets well-chosen, and his assertions well-evidenced but, except for a final reference to "guerilla attacks from the blogosphere", he exhbits little faith in our ability to counter counterknowledge.
-This short (162 pages) and elegant work would have been strengtheed by the addition of a brief toolkit on critical thinking.
+His writing is clear and sharp, his targets well-chosen, and his assertions well-evidenced but, except for a final reference to "guerrilla attacks from the blogosphere", he exhbits little faith in our ability to counter counterknowledge.
+This short (162 pages) and elegant work would have been strengthened by the addition of a brief toolkit on critical thinking.